|HMRC Reference:Notice 75 (November 2013)||View Change History|

 You must agree with our officer the permanent form of the records.

 Yes.
 If one of our officers asks to see your records, they must be available at any reasonable time.
+This includes asking to see the licence to use rebated fuel issued by HMRC.
+We therefore recommend a copy of this licence is carried in all vehicles covered by it.

 Either at the same place where your vehicles are kept or at any other premises agreed with our officer.